raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

 ### Bitcoin Core

 * First we need to set up settings in Bitcoin Core configuration file.
 * We will be using rpccookie for authentication, therefore it is neccesary to remove or comment #rpcauth and #rpcpassword!!
-If you are using other services using bitcoin core, you must authenticate using rpcauth!
+If you are using other services using bitcoin core, you must authenticate using rpcauth or the cookie

   ```sh
   $ sudo nano /home/bitcoin/.bitcoin/bitcoin.conf